-Section 13 allows you to choose who the LPA is sent to once it is registered.
+Section 13 of the application form allows you to choose who the LPA is sent to once it is registered.
 The person you choose is also the person the OPG contacts if there are any questions about your application.

-A fee of £82 is payable to register each LPA.
-If you register a health and care decisions LPA and a financial decisions LPA, you pay £164.
+A fee of \pounds 82 is payable to register each LPA.
+If you register both a health and care decisions LPA and a financial decisions LPA, you pay \pounds 164.